RichLin56/Camera-Calibration/README.md

  5. (Optional) restart script with improved settings

 ### Extrinsic Stereo Camera Calibration
-For extrinsic stereo camera calibraton (determining the position of the cameras relative to each other) you can chose between two different methods.
+For extrinsic stereo camera calibraton (determining the position of the cameras relative to each other) you can chose between two different planar targets.
 Settings for calibration are provided by a .json file inside the repository.
 The output directory contains the `stereo_camera_extrinsics.xml` file in which the calibration parameters are stored.
 Additionally, a visualization of the detected corners and a log file is also be stored in the output directory.

 #### Checkerboard